 Charles F. Brush

-Improved and invented many technologies including the electric light and xray.
+- improved and improved and invented many technologies including the electric light and x-ray.

 Lee De Forest